 Ref.
-City Hause Books page 224 - Vol 46.
-3 York City Archives March 8th 1997.
-Ald Hobson suspected of taking where from (Stone). where to. "converted the greater part to here are use" 10 cartloads Oak Timber from building demolished at the end of Ousebridge 8 from Hall Yard 2 from Ousebridge Hall. under out of Ousebridge near Mr. Clarks house end. + The Mansion House carried by Wm Simpso + William Vause First to Mr Hobson's house out side Walmgate + then to his house called Grange House.
-12 loads of bricks Ousebridge + foot of Ousebridge.
-Ace House Out of Walmgate Bar to build the ? wall of Ald Hobson's garden + orchare 19 loads of old bricks 4 " " " " " " " " " " " " " " " " " " Ouse bridge Hall ?
+City Hause Books page 2214 - Vol 46.
+5 ) York City Archives March 8th 1997.
+Ald.
+Aldoson supported of taking "Converted the gream part to his own use " Where from (Store).
+8 from Hall Yard where to, carried by Winn Simpso + William Vause 10 cartloado Oak Timber from building demolished at the end of Ousebridge 2 from Ousebridge Hall. under out of Ousebridge near Mrs Clartes house end First to Mr Hobson's house outside Walmgate + then to his house called Grange House.
+12 loads of bricks + The Mansion House Ousebridge + foot of Ousebridge. ?
+Ace Hause Out of Walmgate Bar to build the ? wall of Ald Hobson's garden + orchard 19 loads of old bricks 4 " 1 new bricks.
+Ouse Bridge Hall ?
 Walmgate Bar.
-These 24 loads of bricks to A. His house called Grange 5 loado bricko Ousebridge H To Grange House.
-4 locado of tiles 5 " " " 2 locado of stones + frago.
-Hall Yourd Ouzebridge Hall Pavement Cross To Grange House in Nov 1997 ,) 2 Sand bouts of Stones. foot of Ousebridge to ?
-Blue bridge derected W.S. to carry to close going to Hessington lay a drain in the said close.
+These 24 loads of bricks to A. H's house called Grange 5 loads bricks Ousebridge H To Grange House.
+4 loads of tiles 5 " 2 loads of stones + frags.
+Hall Yourd Ousebridge Hall Pavement Cross To Grange House in Nov 1997

+) ) 2 Sand boats of Stones, foot of Ousebridge to ?
+Blue bridge duriected W.S. to carry to close going to Hessington lay a drain in the said close.
 4 doors.
-2 sash + glaro windows + warncott.
+2 sash + glars windows + warncott.
 Ousebridge Hall.
 Grange House 1 load of Stone 1 Sash + glass Windon.
-Manoian House Grange House.
-Hobbon had a field alo what is now the Raheat It is an law more, and I would need draining.
+Manoion House Grange House.
+Holdson had a field ak what is new the Raheat It is an low more, and would need direining.